 One or more designated Festival Safeguarding Officers (FSO) appointed for each Federation Festival.
-Name: Annette Thomas Phone: 07796 467877
+In 2022 it is Mrs Sue Dexter Phone: 07713 485131

 Best practice advice in the form of Safe Working Practice and Festival Child Protection leaflets, with support and training for all Festival staff and volunteers.
 Including clear reporting procedures for anyone with a concern about a child.